 The Climate of the Seychelles is nice throughout the year.
-During the rainy season precipitation can peak up to 400mm, in dry season there is even a chance for draughts on several islands.
-Water usually depends on catchments, so please act responsible when it comes to using water.
-In general there is more chance of rain on the windward side and you will be surprised about how many different weather conditions you might find for example on Mahé at the very same moment.
+During the rainy season, precipitation can peak up to 400mm.
+In the dry season, there is even a chance for draughts on several islands.
+Water usually depends on catchments, so please act responsibly when it comes to using water.
+In general, there is more chance of rain on the windward side and you will be surprised at how many different weather conditions you might find for example on Mahé at the very same moment.
 Temperatures are comfortable to hot throughout the year, with monthly averages ranging from 24°C minimum temperature (usually during the night) to 31°C maximum temperature.
 The Seychelles lie outside the cyclone belt, so severe storms are rare.

-Mobile telephone network is rather good.
+The mobile telephone network is rather good.
 Internet access is OK, but speeds are not what you are used to from other "non-island" countries.
 You have to share Seychelles overall bandwidth with quite a few others, especially in the evening.
 Many hotels have free wifi, others charge for internet access.
 You can get into the net via your mobile phone.
 As with calls, keep in mind that you have quite high roaming costs.
-SMS on the other hand is rather cheap.
-If you plan to make a lot of calls within the Seychelles during your stay, consider buying a prepaid kit - especially when you have a contract-free cellphone with you.
+SMS, on the other hand, is rather cheap.
+If you plan to make a lot of calls within the Seychelles during your stay, consider buying a prepaid kit - especially when you have a contract-free cell phone with you.
 One more word on roaming: if you have your voicemail activated, you already pay when somebody is talking onto your mailbox.
 You don´t even have to call your own mailbox to listen to messages or answer a call and already pay roaming fees.
-The top level domain for the Seychelles is ".sc" and country calling code is +248.
+The top-level domain for the Seychelles is ".sc" and country calling code is +248.

 Seychelles economy is dominated by tourism, tuna fishing and the public sector.
 Agriculture is only at 2% of the GDP, which is easy to understand, considering that most of the land is rather mountainous.
 Agriculture products are coconuts, cinnamon, vanilla and others.
 GDP per capita is rather high, putting the Seychelles among the top 50 in the world, but numbers vary depending on your source, so we won´t list it here (for more info you might want to have a look at Wikipedia).
 Currency is the Seychelles Rupee - be sure to check the Seychelles Rupee exchange rate prior to your arrival.